PumasAI/SimpleChains.jl/docs/src/examples/custom_loss_layer.md

 # Adding a custom loss layer

 Loss functions like the `LogitCrossEntropyLoss` are defined for users to be able to quickly prototype models on new problems.
-However, sometimes there is a need to write one's own customised loss function.
+However, sometimes there is a need to write one's own customized loss function.
 This example will walk through this process.

 To show which functions need to be implemented for your own custom loss, this example will walk through implementing a `BinaryLogitCrossEntropyLoss`, which acts on a model with only a single output, and binary targets.